Griffsano/adsb-logger/README.md

 # ADS-B Logger

-This is a logger for ADS-B receivers that stores all received flights and other data.
+This is a logger for ADS-B receivers that stores all received flights and basic flight information.
+To keep it lightweight, data such as aircraft locations are not stored.

 ## Key Features

 - Logging of all flights detected by your ADS-B receiver, including flight number, registration, aircraft type, and timestamp of first contact
-- Logging of record values such as highest altitude, highest speed, longest distance from receiver
+- Logging of record values such as highest altitude, highest speed, and longest distance from receiver
+- Runs parallel to any installed feeders (e.g., Flightradar24, [adsb.fi](https://adsb.fi/)) and does not interfere
 - Storage in a [SQLite](https://www.sqlite.org/index.html) database that can be further processed, e.g., by [Grafana](https://grafana.com) for visualization
-- Can be run as [Linux systemd service](#variant-2-set-up-ads-b-logger-as-service)
+- Can be run as [Linux systemd service](#variant-2-set-up-ads-b-logger-as-service) or [simply as python call](#variant-1-run-ads-b-logger-as-simple-python-script)
-- Print [statistics](#statistics) such as total flights per day, most common airlines, or record values.
+- Prints [statistics](#statistics) such as total flights per day, most common airlines, or record values.
 Here is a shortened example:

 ```
                           STATISTICS PER DAY